sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 The system also does use a couple files for Unity itself for the game.
 However, we will be adding our own code on top of the Unity files to make it match what we are trying to accomplish in the game.

 ## Change Strategy
+RID 5 requires obstacles in the game.
+RID 23 requires enemies in the game.
+The requirements are intentionally open ended to allow a decision to be made about more specific aspects of obstacles and enemies like appearance, behavior, and difficulty to be made later when more is known about the needs of the game and context in which these elements appear.
+The code of these elements are also designed in such a way to allow different speciation through inheritance should such a need arise.

 ## General Architectural Quality